jenkins-x/jx/README.md

 # JX

-JX is a CLI tool to help work with [Jenkins X](https://jenkins-x.github.io/jenkins-x-website/)
+JX is a CLI tool for working with [Jenkins X](https://jenkins-x.github.io/jenkins-x-website/)

+## Installing

+On a Mac you can use brew:

+    brew tap jenkins-x/jx
+    brew install jx

+Or download the binary `jx` and add it to your `$PATH`

 ## Quickstart

 To find out the available commands type:

+    jx

+Or to get help on a specific command, say, 'create' then type:

-    jx help
+    jx help create

-Once you have `jx` downloaded and on your `$PATH` you will want to create a kubernetes cluster:
+If you don't yet have a kubernetes cluster then try:

     jx create cluster

+Otherwise you can install Jenkins X in your current kubernetes cluster via:

+    jx init

 ## Importing or Creating apps